LLNL/ROSE-LCOM-Tools/README.md

 ### Experiment with nested access behavior
 Currently, all attribute and called method accesses are associated only with their immediate scope parent class.
 It would be interesting to see how LCOM changes if we associated that access with all parent classes, to handle nested classes.
-It would also be helpful to explore how [other LCOM tools](#related-works-and-resources) accommodate nesting.
+In an examination of [other LCOM tools](#related-works-and-resources), there was no clear consensus in whether or not to support this.
-Once this is implemented, an associated test case should be made for [child.adb](testcases/other-tests/child.adb) to ensure it works properly.
+If this is implemented, an associated test case should be made for [child.adb](testcases/other-tests/child.adb) to ensure it works properly.

 ### Associate attributes in a called method back to the caller
 When a method calls another method, it indirectly accesses all of the attributes within that called method.